MichaelScoggins/311_wk6_day1_er/README.md

 ##### ER Diagram Diagnosis

-1. What is the relationship between the "actor" and "film_actor" tables?
+1. What is the relationship between the "actor" and "film_actor" tables? one-to-many

-2. What does the blue diamond next to the "last_update" column on the "inventory" table represent?
+2. What does the blue diamond next to the "last_update" column on the "inventory" table represent? not-null simple attribute

 3. How many foreign keys does the "payments" table have?
-How can you tell?
+How can you tell? zero. no fk icons, no links to other tables where its records indicate a primary key in another location.

 ##### ER Diagram upload